progmaticltd/homebox/docs/features.md

 and shares the public key with OpenSSH:
 _You will not have the usual SSH warnings staying the signature has changed_.

+It is also possible to use a Yubikey, with or without a passphrase, to decrypt your drive.
+In this case, a safe script to enroll your key is provided.

 ## AppArmor enforcement

 All the daemons are carefully configured with an AppArmor profile, in enforce mode.
 This